 The Board as a whole, including the Audit Committee members, consider the nature and the extent of the risk management framework and the risk profile that is acceptable to the Board.
-The Audit Committee periodically reviews the work carried out by the Risk Management Committee of the Company and evaluates the impact these risks pose to the Company's strategic objectives.
+The Audit Committee periodically reviews the work carried out by the Company's Risk Management Committee and evaluates the impact these risks pose to the Company's strategic objectives.

-The main strategic, corporate and operational risks and uncertainties identified during the year are broadly the same as those of previous years and are listed below:
+The main strategic, corporate and operational risks and uncertainties identified during the year are listed below: